-12 Fit the engine mounting rubber block to the RH side of the engine bay.
+10 Fit the engine mounting rubber block to the RH side of the engine bay.
 The two bolts (fastener pack 30P012A Item 3), plain washer (12) are passed downwards through the mounting, through the chassis and are secured with nyloc nuts (9) and plain washers (12).
 Do not tighten.

-- 13 Fit the engine mounting rubber block to the LH side of the engine bay, locate the engine earth lead (a black lead approximately 300 mm long), pass bolt (2) and washer (12) downwards through the lead, through the front hole of the engine mounting block, through the chassis and secure with nyloc nut (9) and plain washer (12).
+11 Fit the engine mounting rubber block to the LH side of the engine bay, locate the engine earth lead (a black lead approximately 300 mm long), pass bolt (2) and washer (12) downwards through the lead, through the front hole of the engine mounting block, through the chassis and secure with nyloc nut (9) and plain washer (12).
 Remove a little paint from the chassis/mounting to ensure that a good electrical contact is made.
-Pass bolt (3), plain washer (12) downwards through the rear hole of the engine mounting block, through the chassis and secure with nyloc (9) and plain washer (12).
-Do not tighten. - 14 Locate the twin electric horns on the two studs near the rear edge of the steering rack platform.
-Before fitting the horns, loosen the 13 mm nut in the centre of each horn, this will allow rotation of the horns so that the electrical connections are closer together. - 15 Secure the horns with the nyloc nuts provided and ensure that it is not possible for the horns to come into contact with each other, the steering rack or other components in the engine bay refer to Fig 3.
+Pass bolt (3), plain washer (12) downwards through the rear hole of the engine mounting block, through the rear hole of the engine mounting block, through the rear hole of the engine mounting block, through the chassis and secure with nyloc (9) and plain washer (12).
+Do not tighten.

+12 Locate the twin electric horns on the two studs near the rear edge of the steering rack platform.
+Before fitting the horns, loosen the 13 mm nut in the centre of each horn, this will allow rotation of the horns so that the electrical connections are closer together.